Access to EO data

 The AUC creates an AU technical working group on data access.
 The objective of the group is to access and share data, including in-situ data.
 The working group looks into different data specifications that serve beyond this Action.
 The working group will also deliberate on extension and continentalisation of applications under this Action.

-The AU technical working group also identifies the needs for operational Earth observation data provided by European institutions or programmes (such as Copernicus, ESA, EUMETSAT).
+The AU technical working group also identifies the needs for operational Earth observation data provided by European institutions or programs (such as Copernicus, ESA, EUMETSAT).
 On the basis of the recommendations of the AU technical working group, a joint EU-AU technical working group negotiates the technical process and facilities to be set up to allow the provision of the relevant data in the context of the EU-AU data access cooperation agreement.

 The main targets here are the RICs, national networks and the private sector.
 Members of AfriGEOSS may be invited to contribute to it.
 The technical working group meets preferably back to back with other meetings on earth observation.
 AUC organizes at least three continental meetings of the AU technical working group: 2 service workshops (1 for each service) and 1 joint workshop covering the 2 services.
 Five regional stakeholders’ workshops (Academia, private sector, RICs and their partners, RECs) will also be organized.